andreas-roehler/thingatpt-utils-core/README.md

 form as word, paragraph, but also a char class as `alnum' or a new defined thing.

-For example `ar-alnum-atpt' will return all alpha-numerical chars below and around cursor as a string. `ar-bounds-of-alnum-atpt' returns the borders of that string as a list and so on.
+For example ‘ar-alnum-atpt’ will return all alpha-numerical chars below and around cursor as a string. ‘ar-bounds-of-alnum-atpt’ returns the borders of that string as a list and so on.

+‘ar-delimited-atpt’ will fetch buffer content, if point is between or at delimiter chars.
+See customizable vars ‘th-beg-delimiter’, ‘th-end-delimiter’, ‘ar-delimiters-atpt’.

 Presently for a given THING the following is
 implemented: